SAP-samples/teched2022-DA181/exercises/Steps_SAP_HANA_STUDIO/README.md

 ### Extract zip file that contains tables

-On your computer, extract the TechEd2022_tables.zip file.
+On your computer, download and extract the [BASKETANALSYS_TABLES.zip](exercises/resources/BASKETANALSYS_TABLES.zip.zip) file.
 You will need the location of the extracted folder that contains folder "index" later.

 ### Import tables